lebriton/ihatetobudget/README.md

 Distributed under the GPLv3 License.
 See `COPYING` for more information.

-## Usage and Contributing
+## Contributing

-Feel free to use IHateToBudget however you want (as long as it respects the [License](#license)).
 I maintain this project primarily for my own use.
-If you can think of any relevant changes that should be incorporated into the code, you can contribute by submitting an issue, or even a pull request.
-I don't plan on adding any developer documentation, though.
+If you can think of any relevant changes that should be incorporated into the code, you can contribute by opening an issue or submitting a pull request.

+**_The documentation on how to contribute is WIP_**